Book your place

 Interviews and portfolio reviews - applicants can be interviewed in a number of different ways:

-You must apply through the Universities and Colleges Admissions Service (UCAS), where you’ll need the following information:
+You must apply through UCAS, where you’ll need the following information:

 There are three ways international students can apply to an undergraduate course at Wimbledon College of Arts:

-This course will give consideration to deferred entry application from both Home / EU and International applicants.
+This course will give consideration to deferred entry application from Home, EU and International applicants.